SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 session, the screenshots of the board are stored.</p>

 After the session, a dedicated person creates a Pull Request with the session artifacts and the team reviews the EventStorming session once again.
-Going forward, the EventStorming artifacts are updated while the new sessions are conducted.
+This first EventStorming is usually addressed as a "Big Picture".
+Going forward, the new EventStorming "Process Modeling" and "Software Design" sessions produce updates to the existing artifacts.

+Depending on the size and the scope of the project, you may need to conduct multiple EventStorming session with different experts.

+## Limiting the scope

+TBD